 A common observation at all three measurement locations is the decrease in mesospheric wave activity during January 2012.
-During this time, a SSW occurred and strongly affected middle atmospheric dynamics in the Northern Hemisphere.
-The effect of the SSW on the zonal mean temperature and the zonal mean zonal wind in the stratosphere and in the mesosphere is shown in Fig. 3.
-In the stratosphere (10 hPa), the zonal mean temperature increased strongly within a few days in mid-January 2012 and the zonal mean zonal wind reversed from westward to eastward between 70° N and 90° N. According to the definition of a SSW by the Commission for Atmospheric Sciences of the World Meteorological Organization (WMO), this was not a major SSW because the wind reversal at 10 hPa was not occurring at 60° N. Accompanying the warming in the stratosphere, there was a cooling in the mesosphere which is often ob-
+During this time, a SSW occurred and strongly affected middle-atmospheric dynamics in the Northern Hemisphere.

-- served during SSWs.
+The effect of the SSW on the zonal mean temperature and the zonal mean zonal wind in the stratosphere and in the mesosphere is shown in Fig. 4.
+In the stratosphere (10 hPa), the zonal mean temperature increased strongly within a few days in mid-January 2012, and the zonal mean zonal wind reversed from westward to eastward between 70 and 90° N. According to the definition of a SSW by the Commission for Atmospheric Sciences of the World Meteorological Organization (WMO), this was not a major SSW because the wind reversal at 10 hPa was not occurring at 60° N. The onset of the SSW was on 14 January, 2012, which is the first day with a positive temperature gradient on 10 hPa northward of 60° N. Accompanying the warming in the stratosphere, there was a cooling in the mesosphere which is often observed during SSWs.
 The cooling in the mesosphere already started in the beginning of January and lasted until the end of the month.
-The zonal wind reversal also occurred in the mesosphere, was stronger than in the stratosphere and was occurring down to the mid-latitudes at 50° N. Before the SSW, the wave activity in our water vapor data increased.
-This behavior has been observed in previous studies, as mentioned in the - introduction section.
+The zonal wind reversal also occurred in the mesosphere, was stronger than in the stratosphere and was occurring down to the midlatitudes at 50° N. Before the SSW, the wave activity in our water vapor data increased.
+This behavior has been observed in previous studies, as mentioned in the Introduction section.
 The temporal coincidence of the decrease in wave activity in January 2012 and the SSW (in combination with a weakening of the polar vortex during the SSW) leads to the assumption that most observed wave activity is related to the polar vortex.